Replication Subscribers and Always On Availability Groups (SQL Server)

 What is Supported

-SQL Server replication supports the automatic failover of the publisher, the automatic failover of transactional subscribers, and the manual failover of merge subscribers.
+SQL Server replication supports the automatic failover of the publisher and the automatic failover of transactional subscribers.
 The failover of a distributor on an availability database is not supported.
-Always On cannot be combined with Websync and ssNoVersion Compact scenarios.
+Merge subscribers can be part of an availability group, however manual actions are required to configure the new susbcriber after a failover.
+Availability Groups cannot be combined with Websync and ssNoVersion Compact scenarios.

 How to Create Transactional Subscription in an Always On Environment

 For transactional replication, use the following steps to configure and failover a subscriber availability group: